 Each learning community meeting will include a short presentation from a guest speaker, followed by a significant question and answer period.
-The guest speaker for the first learning community session was Janie Gullickson, Executive Director of the Mental Health & Addiction Association of Oregon, discussing her peer leadership journey.
-The second session will feature leaders from Peer Connections Manitoba discussing their organizational journey and steps they took to engage new peer leaders and refocus their efforts to promote recovery.
+The guest speaker for the fourth and final meeting will be Roz Hayes from the Georgia Mental Health Consumer Network.
+Previous meetings have featured Janie Gullickson, Executive Director of the Mental Health & Addiction Association of Oregon, Julia Hoeppner from Peer Connections Manitoba, and Cherene Caraco from Promise Resource Network.

 In order to create a sense of connection and allow for conversation, learning community attendance will be limited!

 How can you join the conversation?
 If you’re interested in being a part of CAFÉ TAC’s Peer Leadership Learning Community, sign up by completing this online form.